danmalcolm/DapperDemo/README.md

 DapperDemo
 ==========

 A very simple project to help developers demonstrate and experiment with the [Dapper micro-ORM](https://code.google.com/p/dapper-dot-net/).
+I wrote this while introducing Dapper to some team-members.

 It automates set-up of a local test database so that you can try things out straight away.